 Choosing a surgeon

-If you're having nose reshaping in England, check with the Care Quality Commission (CQC).
+If you're having nose reshaping in England, check with the Care Quality Commission (CQC) to see if the hospital or clinic is registered with them.
 All independent clinics and hospitals that provide cosmetic surgery in England must be registered with the CQC.

 Be careful when searching the internet to look for doctors and clinics who provide nose reshaping.
 Some clinics may pay to advertise their services on search listings.

 Check the surgeon is registered with the General Medical Council (GMC).
 They should be listed on the specialist register and have a licence to practise.

 Also, check the British Association of Plastic Reconstruction and Aesthetic Surgeons (BAPRAS) or the British Association of Aesthetic Plastic Surgeons (BAAPS) to see if the surgeon is a "full member" on the specialist register for plastic surgery.

 Book an appointment with the surgeon before the procedure.

 Ask your surgeon:

 - about their qualifications and experience

 - how many nose reshaping operations they've performed